Limited on time? No worries!

 In NIV (New International Version) he says, “Dear woman, why do you involve me?”
 In The Message version, it says, “Is that any of our business, Mother—yours or mine?”

 Alrighty then…not really the response I was anticipating!
 Maybe this story is more interesting than I thought!!!
 Ha!

 But, before you think this is a statement of discouragement, think about this.

 It appears that Jesus isn’t interested.
 But, when he asks, “is that any of your business?”
 He’s saying, “I already know”.

 For example, to us, it looks like someone may need more resources.
 To Jesus, he’s teaching them how to be resourceful – there’s a difference.
 For us, it looks like that couple should just split up and be done with each other.
-To Jesus, he’s teaching them holiness and refining each other’s character.
+To Jesus, he’s teaching them holiness and refining each other’s individual characters first.

 He says, “I’m already working on it!”
 Amazing!

 The next part is funny to me.
 Jesus continued, “This isn’t my time.
 Don’t push me.”
 So what does Mary do?
 Verse 5 says, “She went ahead anyway, telling the servants, ‘Whatever he tells you, do it’.”
 I think I like her – ha!

 Mary has the best intention.
 She sees a need, she brings it to the Lord AND THEN she moves forward with such faith that her request will be met with resolution.
 Notice how she didn’t pause.
 She didn’t let any time lapse between her bringing the need and her moving into a state of belief and faith.
 Mary instantly moved forward with the full faith in the Lord’s ability to meet her request.

 She didn’t let her mind stop her for a second.
 She threw her full faith at the servants, saying “he’s got it.
 I believe it.”